KONO (AM)

 KONO (860 kHz) is a commercial AM radio station in San Antonio, Texas.
-Owned by Cox Radio, it airs an oldies radio format focused on 1960s and 1970s hits.
+The station is owned by Cox Media Group, and airs a business news/talk radio format.
 KONO's studios are located in Northwest San Antonio near the South Texas Medical Center complex.
 The transmitter site with two towers is located on Creekview Drive, near the Salado Creek Greenway and Interstate 35.

 KONO broadcasts with 5,000 watts, with a non-directional signal by day.
 Because AM 860 is a clear channel frequency reserved for CJBC in Toronto, KONO reduces power at night to 900 watts, using a directional antenna, to avoid interfering with other stations.

 History

 Early years

 KONO is the fourth-oldest radio station in San Antonio.
 It was first licensed, as KGRC, on January 17, 1927, to Gene Roth & Company.
 On January 24, 1930, the station changed its call letters to KONO.

 The station began as a hobby for Eugene Roth in a room over his garage in downtown San Antonio.
 As the broadcasting industry grew, Eugene Roth's son, Jack, began working with his dad, later inheriting the station.
 At first, it only transmitted with 100 watts of power, broadcasting on 1370 kilocycles and having to share time on the air with other stations.
 It later moved to AM 1400 before relocating to its current home on AM 860.

 In February 1947, an FM station was added, KONO-FM at 92.9 MHz.
 (The FM station later took the call sign KITY and is currently KROM.)
 Eugene Roth served as the president of Mission Broadcasting, while Jack was the station's general manager.

 In the 1950s, KONO's format was country & western music.
 In 1957, Mission Broadcasting put KONO-TV (now KSAT-TV) on the air.
 It was San Antonio's third television station, an ABC Network affiliate.